backlogs/www/_posts/en/2000-01-01-introduction.markdown

 * Produce printable task board cards
 * Track impediments within each iteration

 And a lot more!
+There are a few more things below that you should know before getting started, but if you can't wait, go ahead and [install the plugin now](../installation).

 ## Getting Additional Help

 Have a question that's not covered by this guide?
-Go ahead and start a conversation in [the forums](http://backlogsplugin.morphexchange.com/).
-You may also follow [@redminebacklogs](http://twitter.com/redminebacklogs) on *Twitter* for various announcements.
+Go ahead and start a conversation in [the forums](http://backlogsplugin.morphexchange.com/projects/redmine-backlogs/boards).
+You may also follow
+[@redminebacklogs](http://twitter.com/redminebacklogs) on *Twitter* for various announcements.